cognitedata/dotnet-simulator-utils/docfx_project/docs/create-connector.md

 Now we to have to define a contract between the simulator and the Cognite Data Fusion platform.
 This contract is defined in the API as a `Simulator` object.

 Create a new file called `SimulatorDefinition.cs`.
-The copy the following code into it and replace the values with your own:
+The copy the following code into it, you can adjust the values later:

 ```csharp
 using CogniteSdk.Alpha;